luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 (NB.
 Napoleon was not telling Drouyn much of what he was thinking and doing viz Italy/Prussia and was more pro the deal than he let on to Drouyn.)

-25 March

-An anti-war protest in Solingen that spread.
+**25 March** An anti-war protest in Solingen that spread.
 Wilhelm found this 'very unpleasant' but the liberals remained divided about how to oppose Bismarck.

-26 March

-Bismarck to von Coburg-Gotha (private): 'A German parliament is of more use to us than an army corps.'
+**26 March** Bismarck to von Coburg-Gotha (private): 'A German parliament is of more use to us than an army corps.'

 Pfordten suggested he mediate on the basis of: Prussia to accept Augustenburg and a modification of February demands, Austria to allow Prussia greater voting rights in the Bund and to exercise preponderant influence in North Germany.
 Clark: this was 'unfortunately never taken seriously by either German power' and came too late — proposed formally on 31/3 but by then Prussia had started partial mobilisation.
 Bismarck did not dismiss Pfordten though — he 'showed deference' to Bavaria's wishes to try to neutralise her (Clark p378).

 The Crown Prince to the Duke of Coburg (his uncle): 'Bismarck ignores me completely.
 Since the autumn manoeuvres in Saxony he has not vouchsafed me a single word on the burning questions of the moment...
 His foolhardiness is absolutely inexplicable to me...
 We are handing ourselves over to blind faith with our hands tied!
 For my part I shall leave no stone unturned to warn against and ward off disaster.
 But you know how powerless I am.'
 Elsewhere that spring he described Bismarck's policy as 'a wanton gamble with the most sacred ideas'.

-27 March

-Revertera reported on discussion with Gorchakov: The Tsar has written to Wilhelm who had replied in 'excessively cordial' terms.
+**27 March** Revertera reported on discussion with Gorchakov: The Tsar has written to Wilhelm who had replied in 'excessively cordial' terms.
 Bismarck's conduct has irritated the Russian Court.
 Austria has 'gained a lot of ground' here and Russian neutrality 'is already beginning to tilt in our favour'.
 Revertera suggested offering a 'cordial understanding' on the Principalities to buy Russian help.
 Mensdorff replied that Vienna could not support Russia in the Principalities, nor support Oldenburg and discussion of an alliance is premature.
 (Such diplomatic confidence, or inflexibility, could only be justified if her military confidence were justified, which it proved not to be.)

-Gramont reported: Mensdorff says he would 'consent to the annexation of Schleswig, if absolutely necessary to avoid a war, provided that Holstein ... conserved its federal independence'.
+**27 March** Gramont reported: Mensdorff says he would 'consent to the annexation of Schleswig, if absolutely necessary to avoid a war, provided that Holstein ... conserved its federal independence'.
 This illumines what Mensdorff was suggesting on 1 March — an international conference could give Schleswig to Prussia while the Bund gets Holstein, half a loaf (Clark p358).

-Russell wrote to Victoria that 'There is but one remedy — one certain ... [way] of preserving peace — it is the dismissal of Count Bismarck'.
-He was probably hoping that Victoria would suggest this to Wilhelm.Victoria did write to the Crown Prince and his wife but to no effect.
+**27 March** Russell wrote to Victoria that 'There is but one remedy — one certain ... [way] of preserving peace — it is the dismissal of Count Bismarck'.
+He was probably hoping that Victoria would suggest this to Wilhelm.
+Victoria did write to the Crown Prince and his wife but to no effect.

-27 March

-(Clark) Werther sent to Bismarck details of what Mensdorff had told him, honestly, about troop movements so far.
+**27 March** (Clark) Werther sent to Bismarck details of what Mensdorff had told him, honestly, about troop movements so far.
 Bismarck scribbled on the telegram: 'Ich glaube nur nichts von dem was Mensdorff sagt!'
 (I just don't believe anything Mensdorff says!).
 He sent a copy to Wilhelm, without comment, who wrote on the note: 'Unsere Projekte von heute scheinen deinem gegenüber sehr übertrieben.
 Dass Beurlaubten in Mahren wieder entlassen sind, meldet auch Thile, Winckler und Feldman.' ('Our projects today seem very exaggerated compared to yours.
 Thile, Winckler and Feldman also report that those on leave have been released in Mahren.'
 I don't understand this, maybe bad translation?)

-27 March

-Crown Council at which William agreed on partial mobilisation but the orders were not issued.
+**27 March** Crown Council at which William agreed on partial mobilisation but the orders were not issued.
 Bismarck got Roon to fix a meeting for them to get Wilhelm to sign 'definitive orders' and on 29 March (the Wednesday before Easter) Wilhelm signed the orders for partial mobilisation and a call up of reserves (Steinberg, p239, Pflanze p294).

 Steinberg: 'The Prussian King and his ministers had opted for war'.
 This is clearly wrong.
 Bismarck urged Roon on 28th to push the king to sign on 29th.